 "When our Lord, that night in which He was betrayed, took bread, and gave it to His disciples, was it that their bodies might be healed?
-Was it that they, and all who should come after them, were to remember that He bore their sicknesses on the cross, as the cup was to bring to their remembrance that He bore their sins there?
+Was it that they, and all who should come after them, were to re-member that He bore their sicknesses on the cross, as the cup was to bring to their remembrance that He bore their sins there?
 Was this to remind them that the awful judgment of God rolled over His blessed Head-not only because of their sins, but because of their sicknesses that were to be upon Him, too?
-If that were the case, would it not of the Supper, for it can have no interest for us, since the body of the Lord was given for the healing of every man's body!
+If that were the case, would it not follow that if they had, or we have, no sickness, we must omit this part of the Supper, for it can have no interest for us, since the body of the Lord was given for it can have no interest for us, since the body of the Lord was given for the healing of every man's body!
 I can but believe that my readers will find it as difficult to read calmly as I to write of this flippant travesty of the most solemn truth, so dogmatically, even exultantly pressed as a wonderful discovery by Mr. Bosworth, and as the very basis of his teaching.
 But is there, then, no difference in the teaching of the two emblems?
 Indeed there is; but it is as far as the poles from Mr. B's deductions.
 The bread speaks, as a divinely selected emblem, of that judgment that passed upon Him as our substitute during the last three hours on the cross, from noon to three.
 As the waving grain had to be cut off by the sickle, so we remember Him as being thus "cut off" for our sins (Daniel ix:26).
-As the bread had been under the mill-stones, so we remember Him as being thus "bruised for our iniquities."
-As it had gone into the oven, and been subject to its heat, so we remember Him, as suffering for us the awful heat of God's judgment upon our sins which He was bearing in His own holy Body, and with adoring hearts and the deepest self-abasement we take that bread-for it was our sins-not our frailties or sicknesses or premature death, that He was bearing in that dark hour!
+As the bread had been under the millstones, so we remember Him as being thus "bruised for our iniquities."
+As it had gone into the oven, and been subject to its heat, so we remember Him, as suffering for us the awful heat of God's judgment upon our sins which He was bearing in His own holy Body, and with adoring hearts and the deepest self-abasement we take that bread -for it was our sins-not our frailties or sicknesses or premature death, that He was bearing in that dark hour!
 Here we see how inflexibly righteous is our God, for even when His holy, precious, beloved Son is bearing our sins-yes, being made sin-His eye doth not pity, His hand doth not spare, and it is thus that we "discern" that it is not the mere bread that might give us "physical benefits only," but, to faith, the Lord's Body."\